googleworkspace/add-ons-samples/meeting-assistant/README.md

         npx @google/clasp push -f

 ## Install the add-on

-One the add-on is deployed, install the add-on on your account using these steps:
+Once the add-on is deployed, install the add-on on your account using these steps:

 1. Open the project